slissek/pac_voting/documentation/development_guide.md

 Within the workspace, a folder configuration is provided which contains formatter files.
 Import them as follows:
 - Eclipse menu "Window" > "Preferences" > "Java" > "Code Style" > "Formatter"
 - Eclipse menu "Window" > "Preferences" > "JavaScript" > "Code Style" > "Formatter"

-## Development

-The following sections should introduce you to the development approaches and describe the structure of the project.

-### Definition of done

-An enhancement of the project is **done** if the following rules are fulfilled:
-* the code compiles
-* the code is commented
-* tests are created or adjusted
-* all tests passing
-* the build finishes successfully
-* this documentation is updated

-### Server

-### Client

-To become familiar with the client application, it is recommended to read the following guides and concepts first before you start to develop new features.
-* The AngularJs frontend follows the [AngularJS style guide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md).
-This guide is endorsed by the AngularJS Team, and gives the guarantee to have a clear update path to AngularJS 2.
-* The client uses (angular-ui-router)[https://angular-ui.github.io/ui-router/] to add routing to the application.
-* Alerts and progress bars from (UI Bootstrap)[https://angular-ui.github.io/bootstrap/] are used in the client

-## Tests

-### Server

-Tests are done with the Spring Test Context framework, and are located in the *src/test/java* folder.
-It is recommended that you have a test class for every rest resource, service and converter.
-To be able to focus the test on the class implementation, it is best practice to use [Mockito](http://mockito.org) to mock e.g. a service or a repository.

-### Client

-Tests for the frontend are still on the TODO list, therefore we could not provide much information here.